yungshenglu/Dockerfiles/ncsdk-env/README.md

 # ncsdk-env

-This repository is using for building Movidius environment on Ubuntu Linux 16.04 (only supported).
+This repository is used to build **Intel® Movidius™ NCSDK environment** on Ubuntu Linux 16.04 LTS (only supported).

 ---
 ## Usage